thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 {: #sec-identity}

 An Identity Claim carries the verification key associated with the Initial Attestation Key (IAK) of a PSA device.
+When appraising Evidence, the Verifier uses the Instance ID claim (see Section 3.2.1 of {{PSA-TOKEN}}) to retrieve the verification key that it must use to check the signature on the Evidence.
+This allows the Verifier to prove (or disprove) the Attester's claimed identity.

 Each verification key is provided alongside the corresponding device Instance ID in an `identity-claim-map` (2) entry inside the top-level `claims-map` (5).
 Specifically:

 * The Instance ID is encoded using the `$device-id-type-choice` (1) entry in the `identity-claim-map` with a `tagged-ueid-type` type.